Mariana-Caetano/accademia-accenture-validador-cpf/README.md

 ## Goals 🎯

-Create a method to validate a user ID and make sure it passes all the tests based on TDD and BDD.
+Create an application to validate a user ID and make sure it passes all the tests based on TDD and BDD.

 ## Technologies 👩🏽‍💻